dotnet/csharpstandard/standard/expressions.md

 - A variable.
 Every variable has an associated type, namely the declared type of the variable.
 - A null literal.
 An expression with this classification can be implicitly converted to a reference type or nullable value type.
 - An anonymous function.
 An expression with this classification can be implicitly converted to a compatible delegate type or expression tree type.
+- A tuple.
+Every tuple has a fixed number of elements, each with an expression and an optional tuple element name.
 - A property access.
 Every property access has an associated type, namely the type of the property.
 Furthermore, a property access may have an associated instance expression.
 When an accessor of an instance property access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)).
 - An indexer access.
 Every indexer access has an associated type, namely the element type of the indexer.
 Furthermore, an indexer access has an associated instance expression and an associated argument list.
 When an accessor of an indexer access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)), and the result of evaluating the argument list becomes the parameter list of the invocation.
 - Nothing.
 This occurs when the expression is an invocation of a method with a return type of `void`.
 An expression classified as nothing is only valid in the context of a *statement_expression* ([§12.7](statements.md#127-expression-statements)) or as the body of a *lambda_expression* ([§11.17](expressions.md#1117-anonymous-function-expressions)).